 - What kind of ROI claims does the vendor make?
 Do they have a track record of meeting those standards?

-- For businesses operating in multiple countries, does the vendor have experience supporting companies with foreign operations?
-And, are they knowledgeable about working in the specific countries in which your company works?
+- For businesses operating in multiple countries, can the vendor’s ERP solutions support companies with foreign operations?
+And are they knowledgeable about working in the specific countries in which your company works?

 - Can the vendors ERP system integrate with your other critical software systems?
-Are these integrations something they or their partners have already built, or will you need something developed just for your project?
+Do they or their partners already have integrations, or do you require something new to be built for your specific needs?

 - How often does the vendor update its ERP software?
 How are those updates delivered?